challeau/my-notes/w4/express.md

 app.use(express.static('public'));
 ```

-Express looks up the files relative to the static directory, so **the name of the static directory is not part of the URL**.
+Express looks up the files relative to the static directory, so **the name of the static directory is not part of the URL**. <br />
-You don’t have to put public/ in the relative path when want to use anything from the public folder -the app will know that if the static file is what you want to show/use, and it will look for it inside public folder by default.
+You don’t have to put public/ in the relative path when want to use anything from the public folder -the app will know that if the static file is what you want to show/use, and it will look for it inside public folder by default.  <br />
 **e.g.** localhost:3000/images/cool-cat.jpg instead of localhost:3000/public/images/cool-cat.jpg